 As an Amazon Associate we earn from qualifying purchases.

 Showcasing a wonderful exhibit of layering in cocktails, the tequila sunrise is as beautiful to look at as it is refreshing and easy to drink.
-As you gaze over the modern version’s hues of red and orange it is easy to understand how it got its name.
-Today we’re taking a look at the modern classic, the simple cranberry Tequila Sunrise Cocktail recipe.
-We’re going to add our own flare to this by adding cranberry flavors into the drink, giving it a festive twist.
+With the hues of red and orange, it’s easy to understand how it got its name.
+I’m going to take the standard tequila sunrise and give it a festive twist, resulting in a cranberry tequila sunrise cocktail.

 In our cranberry tequila sunrise we’re going to augment the bottom layer of grenadine with cranberry sauce to give more substance to the drink without making it quite so sweet.
 This cranberry tequila sunrise cocktail is perfect for the holidays and for people who prefer less sweet-tasting cocktails.